Freedisch/k8s-operator/README.md

 ## Description

 The operator’s job is to create a deployment, a service, and an ingress resource to expose it on a desired port when a custom resource is created by an administrator.
-The idea is the same as the controller built by [Mr. Vivek Singh](https://www.youtube.com/playlist?list=PLh4KH3LtJvRQ43JAwwjvTnsVOMp0WKnJO), where he wrote a logic to create a service and ingress resources when a deployment resource is created without using CRD's.
+The idea is to build a controller to create a service and ingress resources when a deployment resource is created without using CRD's.
 Also this operator is bootstrapped with Kubebuilder.

 ## Getting Started